Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 • safety features

-They are both used by pro and amateur cyclists and belong among the most popular bike computers.
+They are both used by pro and amateur cyclists and are among the most popular bike computers.

 Below, I compare these two bike computers’ most important features and differences.